dneprojects/habitron/README.md

   <img src="https://img.shields.io/github/v/release/dneprojects/habitron" alt="Current version">
 </p>

 The `habitron` implementation allows you to integrate your [Habitron](https://www.habitron.de/) devices in Home Assistant.
 It is implemented using a _polling_ model in _async_.
+Some events are triggered when inputs or other entities change their values.

 ## Installation